Who owns Reins of Rhythm?

 How often do participants have lessons?
 Most students ride once a week, in groups of two or three, for either 30 or 60 minutes.
 Lessons are conducted year round as we have an insulated indoor arena.

 What forms are required for my child to ride?

 Due to insurance, all riders must have a complete set of forms; these can be found under our “Forms” tab on this website.
-Starting in 2017 a physical form completed by a physician must also be submitted, stating there are no contraindications for this participant.
+A physical form completed by a physician must also be submitted, stating there are no contraindications for this participant.

 My child does not have a disability.
 Do I need to fill out all of the rider forms for them to be able to sign up and ride?

 Yes.
 All riders need to have a completed set of paperwork to be able to ride.
 This includes the Doctor’s Form as of 2017, filled out and signed by the participant’s doctor.